Home | About USIG | What's New | Events

 A. General Legal Forms

-Four primary legal forms of NPOs are relevant to foreign grantmakers: the Nongovernmental Social Organization (shehui tuanti); Foundation (jijinhui); the Civil Non-enterprise Institution (minban fei qiye danwei); and the quasi-governmental Public Institution (shiye danwei).
+Four legal forms of NPOs are relevant to foreign grantmakers: the Social Association (shehui tuanti); the Civil Non-enterprise Institution (minban fei qiye danwei); the Foundation (jijinhui); and the quasi-governmental public institution (shiye danwei).

-Social Organizations (SOs).
-The Social Organization, which is essentially an association, is the primary NPO form in the PRC.
-Social Organizations are formed to advance “the common desires of their members.”
-[Regulations on the Registration and Administration of Social Organizations (RRASO)].
-They may be formed for mutual benefit or public benefit.
+Social Associations (SAs): SAs constitute the earliest form of legal NPOs in the PRC and are essentially membership associations of various kinds.
+Many industry and professional associations fall into this category.
+They are formed to advance “the common desires of their members” [Regulations on the Registration and Administration of Social Organizations (RRASA)], and may be formed for mutual benefit or public benefit.

-Social Organizations are subject to joint oversight by (1) a Registration and Administration Organ, which may be the Ministry of Civil Affairs or the local Civil Affairs authority; and (2) a Competent Business Unit, which is a line ministry or other state organ at the national or local level with jurisdiction over the SO's sphere of activity.
-In general, only SOs with nationwide activities or impact are regulated at the national level; other SOs are regulated at the provincial, city, or county level.
+SAs are subject to joint oversight by (1) their registration and administration agency, generally the Ministry of Civil Affairs in Beijing or a provincial, municipal, or local civil affairs bureau or office; and (2) a professional agency responsible for the organization, generally a line ministry or other state agency at the national, provincial, municipal, or local level with jurisdiction over the SO's sphere of activity.
+As with all NPOs, the Civil Affairs bureaucracy carries out a “multi-level management system” [分级管理,fenji guanli] in which SOs with nationwide activities or impact are regulated at the national level, while SAs with regional or local activities or impact are regulated at the provincial, city, or county level.

-Public Institutions.
-Public Institutions are “social service organizations sponsored by state organs or other organizations using state-owned assets that engage in educational, science and technological, cultural, medical, and other activities for the purpose of social benefit” [Interim Regulations on the Registration and Administration of Public Institutions (IRRAPI), Article 2].
-They are thus more closely linked to the state than are the other types of NPOs.
-Public schools and universities, scientific research institutes, and public social care institutions are generally Institutions.
-[5]
+Public Institutions: Public Institutions are “social service organizations sponsored by state organs or other organizations using state-owned assets that engage in educational, science and technological, cultural, medical, and other activities for the purpose of social benefit” [Interim Regulations on the Registration and Administration of Public Institutions (IRRAPI), Article 2].
+Thus, they are commonly more closely linked to the state than are the other types of NPOs.
+Public schools and universities, scientific research institutes, and public social care institutions are generally public institutions.
+[8]

 B. Public Benefit Status